chgaul/maltose/README.md

 ```

 ### Install requirements
+Execute the commands described below in the folder where also this readme file is located.
 The requirements.txt contains at least one package (torch-scatter) depends on torch already being installed.
 Therefore, if you do not have torch installed yet, install the basic requirement (including torch, but not torch-scatter) first:

 ```